himmAllRight/himmAllRight-source/content/post/create-gitlab-runner.md

 </center>

 This will be a BYOG post (bring your own Gitlab).
-I already "*had one laying around*", so I won't cover setting that up...  right now.
+I already "*had one laying around*", so I won't cover setting that up.

 Your runner needs may differ, but in this post I am installing runner on a Fedora 30 VM.
-I will also be using [buildah](https://buildah.io/) and [podman](https://podman.io/) for this project.
+I will also be using both [buildah](https://buildah.io/) and [podman](https://podman.io/) for this project.

-#### Some things to note/consider:
+#### Some things to note/consider during VM setup:

 - Install packages required for pipeline tasks (ex: `podman` and `buildah`)
 - If `sudo` is required, manage the `gitlab-runner` user/group using `visudo`